jeremyjonesastro/diam_fit/README.md

   python diam_fit.py --data_dir final_data_2023Dec --stars HD_27371 --diam_init 1.5 --ldcK_init 0.3 --ldcH_init 0.3 --combiners MIRCX MYSTIC --nights 2023Dec12 2023Dec13

 **ANOTHER IMPORTANT NOTE - You will need a list of time windows for your observations as part of the block-bootstrapping.
 This is not measured automatically.
-See MJD_cutoffs.csv as an example.**
+See MJD_cutoffs.csv as an example.
+This file must be in your data directory.**